 Attention to Detail.
 Software engineers need to pay attention to detail.
 After all, one misplaced character could prevent a program from running, or from operating correctly.
 You should be able to pay attention to every detail, and think about the impact of each change you make on the broader program.

 Problem Solving.
 To succeed in any role in programming, you have to be good at solving problems.
 You should be able to break down problems into smaller components, and think critically to come up with an efficient solution to that problem.
 Indeed, software engineering is all about solving problems through code.

-Career Karma can help you through every step of this process toward becoming a software engineer.
 We’ll provide you with free mentorship, coaching, and access to a community of other aspiring software engineers who can help you along your way.
 We’ll also help you prepare for and get accepted to one of the top software engineering bootcamps, so you can learn everything you need to succeed in your new software engineering career!

 There has never been a better time to become a software engineer.
 You can get started today!